desec-io/desec-stack/docs/auth/tokens.rst

     Exhaustive list of IP addresses or subnets clients must connect from in order to successfully authenticate with the token.
 Both IPv4 and IPv6 are supported.
 Defaults to ``0.0.0.0/0, ::/0`` (no restriction).

+``auto_policy``
+    :Access mode: read, write
+    :Type: boolean

+    When using this token to create a domain, automatically configure a permissive scoping policy for it (``perm_write=true``).
+Requires a restrictive default policy (``perm_write=false``), which is created automatically when setting this flag.
+Cannot be set to true if a permissive default policy exists.
+For details, see :ref:`token scoping policies`.

 ``created``
     :Access mode: read-only